Class MapSubject

 public final void isNotEmpty()

-Fails if the map is empty.
+Checks that the actual map is not empty.

 • hasSize